The Multiethnic Twelve Tribes of Israel

 So this land was obviously Holy to the Abrahamic people, which God had promised to them.

-There were tons of wars over this land, you look them all up on Google AI or Wikipedia.
+There were tons of wars over this land, you can look them all up on Google AI or Wikipedia.

 One that is interesting is about King Jehoram.
 In the written Scripture of The Bible, it states, “He did evil in the sight of the LORD, though not like his father and mother…” (2 Kings 3:2 excerpt).
-Supposedly he was under the influence of idolatry and oppression
+Supposedly he was under the influence of idolatry and oppression.

 The Bible records that shortly after this battle, Jerusalem was taken by Philistines, Arabs, and Ethiopians, who looted King Jehoram’s house and carried off all of his family except for his youngest son Jehoahaz.

-So the.
-Palestinians, Arabs, and Ethiopians were fighting for the Land of God.
+So the Palestinians, Arabs, and Ethiopians were fighting for the Land of God.

 “While there isn’t a direct historical link of the Beta Israel (Ethiopian Jews) to all twelve tribes of Israel, they are believed to be connected to the tribe of Dan and have a strong historical and cultural link to the broader Israelite tradition, particularly through the legend of King Solomon and the Queen of Sheba.”